makis-san/makis-san/README.md

 ## More About Me 🦆

 * I started coding when I was 13, influenced by my father, games and my brother.
 * My first language stack was C# and PHP.
-Now it's been a while since I touched a C# code and PHP is kinda rare, just in some specifc cases I like to use it.
+Now it's been a while since I touched a C# code and PHP, now my main stack is built around the Typescript ecosystem.
 * I also had worked with Motion Design, 3D modelling and animation and used to have a game channel in the past that didn't gone so well :P
 * Founded a marketing agency with some friends :)
 * I love ducks 🦆